13 March 2025

 The $10 million fund seeks to support local initiatives and projects in Melbourne’s northern and eastern suburbs – bringing lasting benefit to the area well before these massive projects are completed in 2028.

-The fund will support a range of community initiatives that align with the identified community priorities ranging from programs to increase participation, including community art exhibitions, sports club open days, and community centre upgrades.
+The fund has already supported more than 150 projects that align with the identified community priorities ranging from programs to increase participation, including community art exhibitions, sports club open days, and community centre upgrades.

 Funding will be available throughout the construction of North East Link until project completion and the program will prioritise its support to those most impacted by construction.
 Funding will be awarded so that there is a spread of funding across a range of projects and categories.

-The fund is managed by North East Link, part of Major Roads Projects Victoria (MRPV), on behalf of the Victorian Government.
+The fund is managed by North East Link, part of Major Road Projects Victoria (MRPV), on behalf of the Victorian Government.

 Timeframes

-The North East Community Fund grants and partnerships will run as outlined in the following table:
+The North East Community Fund grants and partnerships will run as outlined below:

 Applications close